magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 Edward and Julien spoke animatedly about their lives, but when asked whether they had local friends, Edward shrugged - “Not really.
 We just have different ways.”
 Julien explained he was often between Europe and Eastford, with little time for deeper ties.

-On our way back to the hotel, Vincent burst out: “They know nothing of the locals!
-They live entirely inside an English-speaking bubble.”
+On our way back to the hotel, Vincent laughed as he replayed Edward and Julien’s stories.
+“They’re wonderful company — I could sit with them all night,” he admitted.
+Then his tone grew softer.
+“But I still don’t feel I’ve learnt anything about the locals.
+It’s as if that door remains closed.”

 I told them the local tongue was fiendishly hard to learn, which is why outsiders rarely manage to fit in.